raiden-network/spec/smart_contracts.rst

 Withdraw Proof
 --------------

 Data required by the smart contracts to allow a user to withdraw funds from a channel without closing it.
+It contains the withdraw message data and signatures from both participants on the withdraw message.

-Signature must be valid and is defined as:
+Signatures must be valid and is defined as:

 ::